-Fund Financial Statements - Long-term debt for governmental funds is not reported as liabilities in the fund financial statements.
-The debt proceeds are reported as other financing sources and payments of principal and interest reported as expenditures.
+In the government-wide financial statements, certificates of indebtedness and note payable are reported as liabilities in the statement of net position.
+In the fund financial statements, debt proceeds are reported as other financing sources and payments of principal and interest are reported as expenditures.